 Epoxy might be the right choice for you, but just because a floor is resistant to stains, scrapes and scratches (not to mention visually stunning), doesn’t mean you should be overpaying on your next flooring upgrade.

 With many different factors to consider when determining the final cost of your epoxy flooring, knowledge is power.
 By the end of this price guide you’ll be able to go toe-to-toe with the slickest salesman, and enjoy an epoxy coated floor that works for your needs, your lifestyle, and your budget.

 Let’s get right into it.

-It’s much easier to price a product when you can break it down into its base parts, so we’ll go back to basics here (skip ahead if you’re an epoxy flooring pro and you’re ready to compare Melbourne’s average flooring prices).
+It’s much easier to price a product when you can break it down into its base parts, so we’ll go back to basics here (skip ahead if you’re a pro and you’re ready to compare Melbourne’s average flooring prices).

 At its most basic, epoxy flooring is a durable and plastic-like surface coating that is created by mixing resin and hardeners together.
 Through a chemical reaction that occurs when these materials are mixed, the result is an extremely durable, protective, and hard-to-the-touch floor material.

 Importantly, there is a difference between epoxy flooring and epoxy floor coating.
 Put simply, epoxy flooring must be at least two millimeters thick, while epoxy floor coating is generally thinner.

 Though epoxy flooring was originally created for heavy-duty environments like commercial garages, modern options can be extremely customisable and decorative, which is a major reason they’re popping up in Melbourne homes and businesses from the CBD to St. Kilda.